 Digital Media Suite

 Faculty are welcome to use the state-of-the-art computer resources at the Digital Media Suite.
 Located on the first floor of Ekstrom Library, the DMS was created for students to work on digital assignments that are part of a course they are enrolled in at the time.
 Faculty can use the resources as a do-it-yourself process.
-There are cameras available for checkout for a 24-hour period.
-The eight iMacs and two PCs – all with the latest versions of all Adobe Creative Cloud apps – can be reserved and there are always tutors in the room to help users (faculty and students) how to use the software.
+Cameras, microphones, and other equipment are available for checkout.
+The DMS computer lab provides access to specialized hardware and software for recording and editing a variety of multimedia works.
+The DMS staff is available to support all users, faculty and students, in the creation and production of academic multimedia projects.
 Check their website for fall and spring semester hours.
 Summer availability is by appointment only.